shahanakattil/ai-in-a-day/01-aml-model-training/README.md

 ## Task 4 - Prepare data for the Machine Learning process

-1. With the Azure Machine Learning Studio and the Jupyter notebook environment open, select the `1.
-Data Preparation.ipynb` notebook.
+1. With the Azure Machine Learning Studio and the Jupyter notebook environment open, open and run the `Setup.ipynb` notebook in the Jupyter notebook environment.
+This notebook will create the aml_compute_cpu compute cluster, registers the necessary datasets: COVID19Articles_Test and COVID19Articles_Train and submits the COVID19_Classification experiment without setting the metric exit criteria.

 2. Execute the notebook cell by cell (using either Ctrl + Enter to stay on the same cell, or Shift + Enter to advance to the next cell) and observe the results of each cell execution.

+3. Now open `1.
+Data Preparation.ipynb` notebook and execute the cells one by one.

 ## Task 5 - Train a Machine Learning model with Automated ML